 How are custom-made medical devices regulated?

-It is important to note that while custom-made medical devices are exempt from inclusion in the ARTG, but they are not exempt from regulation.
+Custom-made medical devices are exempt from inclusion in the ARTG, but they are not exempt from regulation by TGA.

 Sponsors and manufacturers of custom-made medical devices must: